aggviolinist/aggviolinist/README.md

 👋 Hi, I’m Kelvin Mulandi

- Android Engineer 👀 -> 💻
+ Smart Contract Developer 👀 -> 💻

 Greetings , Welcome to my profile, I'm greatful you stopped by.
 While you want to check out my repositories, let me introduce myself in a jiffy.
-I am a software developer with a focus on Native Android applications.
-I enjoy learning and writing code to make the Android Ecosystem a better place to engage in.
+I am a Smart Contract Developer.
+I enjoy learning and writing code to make the Block chain Ecosystem a better place to engage in.

 - ♻️ Everything is learnable

-- 🗣️ Let's talk about ... .kt, Android, Jetpack Compose
+- 🗣️ Let's talk about ... .block chain,python,smart contract, ethereum, solidity, brownie

 - 📬 Chat me up on ...mulandimaei76@gmail.com